The Arafura class offshore patrol vessels (OPV) are being built for the Royal Australian Navy (RAN). The new OPVs are…

 Designed to deliver better sea keeping capabilities, the NSC is equipped with facilities to launch and recover improved small boats, helicopters and unmanned aerial vehicles at higher sea states.
-The cutter has an increased sustained transit speed than current vessels, along with a greater endurance and range.
+The cutter has an increased sustained transit speed in comparison to current vessels, along with greater endurance and range.

 The onboard C4 intelligence, survival and reconnaissance (ISR) system provides real-time situational awareness and enhances interoperability between naval units.
 The cutters feature NBC detection and defence systems to repel chemical, biological or radiological attacks.

 Two cutter boats (a long-range interceptor and/or a short-range prosecutor) can be stored in the aft launch and recovery area.